Design of phase III trials with long-term survival outcomes based on short-term binary results: Introduction

 In this paper, we propose a design for clinical trials with long-term survival endpoints, given the information on short-term binary endpoints.
 We distinguish between patients who respond to the binary endpoint, called responders, and those who do not, called non-responders.
 The anticipated effect size and sample size are calculated on the basis of the response rate of the binary endpoint, as well as on the survival functions for responders and non-responders in each treatment arm.
 The corresponding survival distribution for each arm is hence a mixture between responders and non-responders, and the common assumption on the proportionality of the hazard rates is unlikely to be satisfied.
 To overcome these difficulties we propose to consider the restricted mean survival time for each treatment arm, and to use their difference as the basis of comparison.
 The difference between the restricted mean survival times has several advantages: it is easily interpretable as the mean difference in the survival times by the end of follow up,\cite{Royston2011,Royston2013} and it does not require the proportionality of the hazards.

 We present the effect size and sample size formulae for designing such trials.
 As shown in this work, the sample size calculation requires previous knowledge on the survival by response distributions and the response rates for each treatment group.
 We additionally outline how the sample size can be determined according to different parameter choices.
-In order to make our proposal easy to use in practice, our method has been implemented in the \texttt{survmixer} R package, which is publicly available.
+In order to make our proposal easy to use in practice, our method has been implemented in the \texttt{survmixer} R package, which is available for download on CRAN. \cite{survmixer2021}

 This paper is organized as follows.
 In Section \ref{sect-2settings}, we introduce the notation and main assumptions.
 In Section \ref{sect-4proposal}, we describe the design of trials using restricted mean survival times and provide the effect size and sample size formulae based on short-term endpoints and survival by response information.
 We present the R package \texttt{survmixer} in Section \ref{sect-5implementation} and illustrate our proposal using a neoadjuvant trial in Section \ref{sect-6example}.
 We perform a simulation study in Section \ref{sect-7simulations} to evaluate the performance our proposal.
 We conclude the paper with a short discussion.
+The R code used in this paper is publicly available on GitHub (\url{https://github.com/MartaBofillRoig/survmixer}).